data-science-on-aws/data-science-on-aws/README.md

 To build our BERT-based NLP model, we use the [Amazon Customer Reviews Dataset](https://s3.amazonaws.com/amazon-reviews-pds/readme.html) which contains 150+ million customer reviews from Amazon.com for the 20 year period between 1995 and 2015.
 In particular, we train a classifier to predict the `star_rating` (1 is bad, 5 is good) from the `review_body` (free-form review text).

+You will get hands-on with advanced model training and deployment techniques such as hyper-parameter tuning, A/B testing, and auto-scaling.
+You will also setup a real-time, streaming analytics and data science pipeline to perform window-based aggregations and anomaly detection.

 Attendees will learn how to do the following:
 * Ingest data into S3 using Amazon Athena and the Parquet data format
 * Visualize data with pandas, matplotlib on SageMaker notebooks